WazapIO/client-kotlin/docs/MessageSendingApi.md

 <a name="instancesInstanceKeySendVideoPost"></a>
 # **instancesInstanceKeySendVideoPost**
-> MainAPIResponse instancesInstanceKeySendVideoPost(instanceKey, to, instancesInstanceKeySendVideoPostRequest, caption)
+> APIResponse instancesInstanceKeySendVideoPost(instanceKey, to, instancesInstanceKeySendVideoPostRequest, caption)

 Send raw video.